microsoft/autogen/README.md

     <br>
 </p>

-FLAML is a Python library designed to automatically produce accurate machine learning models with low computational cost.
+FLAML is a lightweight Python library that finds accurate machine learning models automatically, efficiently and economically.
 It frees users from selecting learners and hyperparameters for each learner.
 It is fast and cheap.
 The simple and lightweight design makes it easy to extend, such as adding customized learners or metrics.
 FLAML is powered by a new, [cost-effective